rgbkrk/nbschema/README.md

 ## Note for webpack users

-You'll need to include the `json-loader`, as this package requires the schema JSONs directly.
+You'll need to include the `json-loader`, as this package requires the JSON schemas directly.